Possible Dreams Auction History

 Along the way, successful bidders have lunched with Katharine Graham at the Washington Post; walked across the Brooklyn Bridge with David McCullough; toured the set of Ghostbusters with Dan Aykryod, attended premieres of movies directed by Doug Liman, took in games and arenas for the Boston Red Sox and Washington Capitals, spent afternoons painting with Allen Whiting, and had their DNA tested and explained by Skip Gates.
 Over the years, winners have visited and performed on the sets of numerous TV shows, traveled to amazing locales, lunched and supped with some of the country’s most interesting characters, enjoyed concerts, theater performances, behind-the-scene museum tours, and award shows unavailable to the public, enjoyed sailing and fishing trips, posed for portraits with the finest of photographers, and participated in all manner of Island-based adventures.

-Over the past thirty-eight years, the Possible Dreams Auction Committee has planned and hosted this annual event that has now raised more than $11,000,000 for Community Services.
-The funds raised by the Auction help to support the services provided by the programs of our Community Services, but not funded by insurance, Massachusetts State funding, or other sources.
-The programs include: CONNECT to end violence, Disability Services, Early Childhood Programs, Island Counseling Center the Island Wide Youth Collaborative and the Thrift Shop.
+Over the past thirty-nine years, the Possible Dreams Auction Committee has planned and hosted this annual event that has now raised more than $11,000,000 for MVCS.
+The funds raised help to support the unfunded programs and services of MVCS.